OpenDevicePartnership/patina-qemu/Readme.md

 If multiple iterations of the DXE core are to be tested, the fastest way to make changes to the Rust DXE Core code and integrate it into this UEFI build is to use the [Patina FW Patcher](https://github.com/OpenDevicePartnership/patina-fw-patcher).
-This tool will find and extract the current DXE Core driver, replace it with the new file, and launch QEMU with the patched ROM image.
+This tool will search an existing UEFI FD binary, find and replace the current DXE Core driver with a new file, and launch QEMU with the patched ROM image.

 A [build_and_run_rust_binary.py](https://github.com/OpenDevicePartnership/patina-qemu/blob/main/build_and_run_rust_binary.py)
 script has been created in this repository to perform all steps necessary to compile the Patina DXE core driver, call the